-We take the count of low acuity visits to our emergency rooms by patients that reside in a Fraser Health LHA and multiply by 1,000/[LHA Population], and normalize by the length of the fiscal period for comparability to annual figures result 365 / [# Days in Period]
+We take the count of low acuity visits to our emergency rooms by patients that reside in a Fraser Health LHA and multiply by 1,000/[LHA Population], and normalize by the length of the fiscal period for comparability to annual figures result \ 365 / [# Days in Period]

-HH use of the Emergency Room (ER) has been significantly lower due to the CoVID19 pandemic as the entire population reduced their use of ER during this time.
+Home Health clients use of the Emergency Room (ER) has been significantly lower due to the CoVID19 pandemic as the entire population reduced their use of ER during this time.
+Our target of visits less than 102.7 per 1,000 people currently is 73.7.
 We don't have the data to know if they were able to reach their physicians for a phone visit or not as an alternative to going to the physicians office.

 Over the next few months we will re-engage with our Divisions of Family Practice to ensure that everyone who want a family doctor has access to one.
 Gather key learnings, explore and implement key strategies related to Virtual Health.
+Additional virtual health services continue to be developed and announced.

-If you do not have a family doctor and would like one you can call the Home health Services Line to link you to services.
 You can attend Urgent & Primary Care Clinics (UPCC) located in many communities to access a doctor and the health care team to meet your care needs.
 If you have a family doctor or nurse practitioner continue to work with them to identify ways to keep healthy, including knowing early warning signs that your health is changing and take early steps to manage it.
-Additionally, you can call 811 to speak with a healthcare professional to help you decide the best next steps to manage your health.
+Additionally, you can call HealthLinkBC (8-1-1) to speak to a Registered Nurse to provide advice to help you manage your health care needs.
+Fraser Health's Virtual Care service gets you connected to health services in your communities for non-urgent or emergent care needs and is available seven days a week from 10 AM to 10 PM at 1-800-314-0999.